-The Parent Company has a Group-level financial management organization that operates under the leadership of the COO & CFO.
-Financing and financial risk management belong to the Group Treasury function under the responsibility of the COO & CFO.
+The Parent Company has a Group-level financial management organization that operates under the leadership of the CFO.
+Financing and financial risk management belong to the Group Treasury function under the responsibility of the CFO.

-The business regions and business units are run by their own leadership teams.
-All the business regions have their own financial management organizations, which also support the business units.
+The Strategic Business Units are run by their own leadership teams.
+They also have their own financial management organizations.

-The business regions and country legal units within the regions comprise the base level of financial reporting.
-Business regions and country sales units are responsible for organizing their own financial management and for the accuracy of their financial reporting.
+The Strategic Business Units and legal entities in countries where the Group operates comprise the base level of financial reporting.
+The Strategic Business Units and legal entities are responsible for organizing their own financial management and for the accuracy of their financial reporting.

-With the support of the Company, the business regions are responsible for the day-to-day risk management associated with their operations and for monitoring the operations of the finance departments of individual units and country sales units.
+With the support of the Company, the Strategic Business Units are responsible for the day-to-day risk management associated with their operations and for monitoring the operations of the finance departments of individual units and legal entities.